roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  "There ain't nothing wrong with seeing these, is there?"
 Monique said softly.
 I was struck dumb by her huge black breasts.
 "And since you've already seen my perfect black breasts, there is nothing wrong with seeing a little more, right?"
 She took my silence as an affirmative.
 She reached down and ran her fingers under her thong straps of her light blue thong.

  I jumped as the stereo was flipped on by Sydni, the music jarring in the silence.
 I realized I recognized the beat, as I had heard it on the iPod Monique had given.
 A familiar female voice pervaded the room, the beat perfect for booty-shaking.
-Report_Story #8